pascalsekley/Projet-AMT/README.md

 **Insert User (Create)**
 ----
-Creates a new user and add him to the registered users list.
-If the user's username already exists the new user is not inserted in the list of registered users.
+Creates a new user and add him to the list of registered users.
+If user username already exists the new user is not inserted in the list of registered users.

 ````
 URL : /api/people